Birding Northern Chile – altiplano and desert valleysfrom

 The lakes in the park are also the home to large groups of Flamingos, and with some luck we will be able to spot all three species: Chilean, Andean and Puna (James’s).
 After a day of soaking in the wide-open vistas and fascinating high-altitude birds we’ll return our lodge in Putre.

-Day 5 - 9th Feb: BIRDING IN PUTRE AND RETURN TO ARICA
+DAY 5 - PUTRE AND RETURN TO ARICA

 We’ll spend the morning around the small Andean village looking for Bare-faced Ground-Dove, White-throated Earthcreeper, Yellow-billed Tit Tyrant, Canyon and Dark-winged Canastero, Blue-and-Yellow Tanager, Cream-winged and White-winged Cinclodes, Streaked Tit-Spinetail, D’Orbigny’s and White-Browed Chat-Tyrants, Chiguanco Thrush, Black-throated Flower-Piercer, Golden-billed Saltator, Black-hooded and Ash-breasted Sierra-Finches, Greenish Yellow-Finch, Band-tailed Seedeater, and Spot-winged Pigeon.
 Along the alfalfa field on the outskirts of the village we’ll also look for the secretive, but vocal, Ornate Tinamou.
 Around midday we’ll drive slowly down the windy mountain road back to Arica looking for any birds we may have missed on the way up to Putre.
 Night in Arica.

-Day 6 - 10th Feb: BIRDING AROUND ARICA AND FLIGHT TO SANTIAGO
+DAY 6 - ARICA AND RETURN TO SANTIAGO

 This morning we’ll have one more chance to look for anything we’ve missed around Arica, visiting the Lluta Estuary or hummingbird sanctuaries.
 We’ll board a midday flight back to Santiago.
 Night in Santiago.